 Proton therapy is a highly precise form of external radiation therapy that can be used for tumor control in select patients.
 All cancer treatments have advantages and disadvantages.
 Be sure to discuss these, as well as treatment options, with your cancer specialist.

-Evidence Supporting Proton Therapy for Breast Cancer
+Evidence Supporting Proton Therapy for Lung Cancer

 - An in-silico comparison of proton beam and IMRT for postoperative radiotherapy in completely resected stage IIIA non-small cell lung cancer